haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 This wand has 7 charges.
 While holding it, you can use an action to expend 1 of its charges and choose a target within 120 feet of you.
 The target can be a creature, an object, or a point in space.
 Roll d100 and consult the following table to discover what happens.
 If the effect causes you to cast a spell from the wand, the spell’s save DC is 15.
 If the spell normally has a range expressed in feet, its range becomes 120 feet if it isn’t already.
 If an effect covers an area, you must center the spell on and include the target.
-If an effect has Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 249
+If an effect has

  multiple possible subjects, the GM randomly determines which ones are affected.
 The wand regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into dust and is destroyed.